Authorization

 • User authorization

-• Use role-based access control (RBAC) to assign users access to specific resources in your Redpanda Cloud organization.
-For example, you could assign all users with a certain job title read access on the entire organization and write access only on your non-production resource group.
-You can define roles to reflect organizational structure or job duties.
+• Use role-based access control (RBAC) in the control plane and in the data plane to assign users access to specific resources.
+For example, you could grant everyone access to clusters in a development resource group while limiting access to clusters in a production resource group.
+Or, you could limit access to geographically-dispersed clusters in accordance with data residency laws.
 This alleviates the process of manually maintaining and verifying a set of ACLs for a user base that may contain thousands of users.

 • BYOC agent authorization